ML Two

 - nn.LeakyRelu : activation func similar to relu

-- nn.Sequential() : to stack layers together can we draw out the NN diagram? (me demo)
+- nn.Sequential() : to connect layers together

 💸 bonus questions: